Haskeeb265/obsidian-vault/1 - Rough Notes/Search Skills (TryHackMe).md

 # Search Skills (TryHackMe)

 There is a lot of information on the internet.
 Anyone can post anything and claim it to be true.
-However just because someone posted about something, that doesn't make them an expert or a reputable source
+However just because someone posted about something, that doesn't make them an expert or a reputable source.